Camino, California

-Camino (Spanish for "Path") is a census-designated place in El Dorado County, California, and, per the 2020 census, has a population of 1,871.
-According to the USGS, it lies at an elevation of 3133 feet (955 m.), but the elevation actually ranges between 3,000 and 3,500 feet.
-Being well more than half a mile above sea level, it snows several times per year in the community.
+Camino (Spanish for "Path") is a census-designated place in El Dorado County, California, United States, and, per the 2020 census, has a population of 1,871.
+According to the USGS, it lies at a mean elevation of 3133 feet (955 m.), but the elevation actually ranges between 3,000 and 3,500 feet.
+Being well over half a mile above sea level, it snows several times per year in the community.
 Nearby cities and towns include Pollock Pines, Placerville, Diamond Springs, El Dorado, Grizzly Flats, Somerset, Coloma, Garden Valley, Cameron Park, Shingle Springs, and Lotus.

 Camino is a popular area in the fall for apple picking.
 As a result, Camino is often incorrectly mistaken as Apple Hill.
 It is also known for its many Christmas tree farm ranches and the annual Apple Hill Run.

 Camino is located about halfway between Sacramento and South Lake Tahoe on U.S. Route 50.
 Its first post office opened in 1904.
 The ZIP code is 95709.
-The Camino community is inside area code 530.
+The Camino community is served by area code 530.